PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/geometry-construction/triangular-meshes.md

 ## Triangular Meshes

-Unlike the [Quadric Surfaces](quadric-surfaces.md) exporter, the exporter for triangular mesh surfaces can convert any mesh constructed with Blender to the PenRed format.
-Therefore, there is no need to use the predefined quadric objects.
-Additionally, Blender can be used to import meshes constructed with other programs and export them to the PenRed format.
+Unlike the [Quadric Surfaces](quadric-surfaces.md) exporter, the exporter for triangular mesh surfaces can convert any mesh created in Blender to the PenRed format.
+Since it uses the mesh vertex information directly, there is no need to use the predefined quadric objects, keep transforms unapplied, or modify objects only using *Object Mode* transformations.
+Additionally, Blender can be used to import meshes created with other programs and export them to the PenRed format.

 The only parameter required for each body is the **`Material Index`**, which can be found in the **Body Properties** panel within the **Object Properties**.